-Permutive is looking for an iOS engineer to help connect our real-time data platform to the rest of the world.
+Permutive is looking for a Mobile engineer to help connect our real-time data platform to the rest of the world.

-Our iOS SDK is responsible for tracking billions of events every day, syncing with our cloud infrastructure, and reacting to events in real-time.
-This is not a typical SDK: it is highly complex, involving the sequencing of asynchronous code and careful state management, and runs at scale on millions of devices every day.
-This presents a number of interesting engineering challenges, and for this reason, we believe a computer science degree and some experience in backend engineering is essential for this role.
+Our SDKs are responsible for tracking billions of events every day, syncing with our cloud infrastructure, and reacting to events in real-time.
+Our SDKs are highly complex and present many interesting engineering challenges - they involve sequencing of asynchronous code, careful state management and run at scale on millions of devices every day.
+This presents a number of interesting engineering challenges, and for this reason, we believe a Computer Science degree and an interest in the low-level aspects of iOS/Android development is essential for this role.
 We'll be happy to discuss this in more detail if you come in for interview.

-The SDK is written in Objective-C, which can then be used with Swift and Objective-C by our customers as part of their iOS apps.
-We are looking for an engineer to take full ownership of this important part of our product, maintaining the roadmap and planning new features from inception to deployment.
+We currently have Mobile SDKs for iOS (Objective C) and Android (Kotlin), which are used by our customers in their mobile applications.
+We are looking for an engineer to take full ownership of Mobile engineering at Permutive: maintaining the roadmap and planning new features from inception to deployment.

-An ideal fit is a candidate with a technical, computer science background and some commercial experience.
+An ideal fit for us would be someone with a Computer Science background and some experience with iOS and Android development, either commercially or on personal projects.
 You should be keen to join a fast-growing startup in a role where you'll have ownership of a core part of the platform.

 On a day-to-day basis you will:

-- Plan, maintain and execute the roadmap for our iOS SDK
+- Plan, maintain and execute the roadmap for our iOS and Android SDKs

 - Put in place processes for building integrations with our partners